How does Supertext treat your personal data?

 Where do we store this data?

-Our website, its Supertext system and the entire database are hosted by Microsoft Azure in Ireland and the Netherlands.
+Our website, its Supertext system and the entire database are hosted by Microsoft Azure in Ireland, Switzerland and the Netherlands.
 Microsoft Azure creates standard web server log files each time our website is accessed.
 These log files store the following details:

 - IP address